Hypercubical manifolds in homotopy type theory

 \subsection{The join operation in type theory}

-Given two types $A$ and $B$, their \emph{join} $A\ast B$, see~\cite[Section~6.8]{hottbook}, is the pushout of the product projections:
+Given two types $A$ and $B$, their \emph{join} $A\join B$, see~\cite[Section~6.8]{hottbook}, is the pushout of the product projections:

-In type theory, the type $A\join B$ can be described as the HIT with $A \to A\ast B$ and $B \to A\ast B$ as base constructors and $(a,b):A\times B\to A\ast B$ as a higher constructor adding paths $a=b$ indexed by pairs $(a,b):A\times B$.
+In type theory, the type $A\join B$ can be described as the HIT with $A \to A\join B$ and $B \to A\join B$ as base constructors and $(a,b):A\times B\to A\join B$ as a higher constructor adding paths $a=b$ indexed by pairs $(a,b):A\times B$.

 The operation $\S0\join-$ is the suspension operation so that $\S0 \join \S n = \S{n+1}$.
-The join operation is associative, commutative and admits $0$ as neutral element~\cite[Section~1.8]{brunerie2016homotopy}, and we thus have the fact that $\S n \ast \S m = \S{n+m-1}$.
-It can be shown that taking joins makes types more connected in the following sense~\cite[Proposition 3]{brunerie2019james}:
+The join operation is associative, commutative and admits $0$ as neutral element~\cite[Section~1.8]{brunerie2016homotopy}, and we thus have the fact that $\S n \join \S m = \S{n+m+1}$.
+It can be shown that joins increase connectivity in the following sense~\cite[Proposition 3]{brunerie2019james}:

 \begin{proposition} If~$A$ is $m$-connected and~$B$ is $n$-connected, $A\join B$ is $(m{+}n{+}2)$-connected. \end{proposition}